Designing Your London Home for an Air Source Heat Pump: A Whole-House Retrofit Guide

 Navigating Permissions and Regulations

-• It must sit at least 1 metre from the property boundary.
+• It must sit at least 1 metre from the boundary

-Installers must be MCS-certified, and systems must meet Part L (energy efficiency) and Part O (overheating) of the Building Regulations.
+Installers must be MCS-certified.
+Systems must comply with Part L (energy efficiency) and Part O (overheating) of the Building Regulations.

 Costs and Practical Considerations

-If you’re planning a refurbishment or extension, integrating the system into that design phase saves cost and disruption later.
+If you are already planning a refurbishment or extension, integrating the heating strategy into that design phase reduces disruption and avoids abortive work later.

 Why Work with an Architect

-A retrofit-experienced architect ensures your heat-pump project forms part of a coherent low-energy strategy, not an isolated upgrade.
+A retrofit-experienced architect ensures your air source heat pump forms part of a coherent low-energy strategy rather than an isolated upgrade.

 Next Steps